DevelAngel/swayr/README.md

 sends them to the demon which executes them.

 Right now, there are these subcommands:
-* `next-window` focuses the next window in depth-first iteration order of the tree.
-* `prev-window` focuses the previous window in depth-first iteration order of the tree.
 * `switch-window` displays all windows in the order urgent first, then last-recently-used, focused last and focuses the selected.
 * `quit-window` displays all windows and quits the selected one.